Information for health professionals

 Learn more about which infant formulas are limited or unavailable, how to ensure you are using the formulas as intended, and which formulas are temporarily approved by Health Canada to support infant feeding during this temporary shortage.

 The closure of a large infant formula manufacturing plant in the United States has resulted in a global shortage of infant formula for babies with allergies (Health Canada Advisory).
-Canada is experiencing an acute shortage of infant formulas designed for babies with food allergies:

 - amino acid-based infant formulas (AAF)